 5.5.2.

-[Contracting Parties may either introduce OTL 2 directly or after the introduction of OTL 1.]
+Contracting Parties may either introduce OTL 2 directly or after the introduction of OTL 1.

 5.6 Propulsion family definition with regard to OBD and in particular to test type VIII

 5.6.1.
-A representative parent vehicle shall be selected to test and demonstrate to the approval authority the functional on-board diagnostic requirements set out in Annex 1 and to verify the test type VIII requirements laid down in Annex 6 based on the propulsion family definition laid down in Table 1 of Annex 7 or vehicle parameters referred to Annex 5.
+A representative parent vehicle shall be selected to test and demonstrate to the approval authority the functional on-board diagnostic requirements set out in Annex 1 and to verify the test type VIII requirements laid down in Annex 6 based on the propulsion family definition laid down in Table A7/1 of Annex 7 or vehicle parameters referred to Annex 5.
 All members of the family shall comply with the applicable requirements and OBD threshold limits set out in this UN GTR.